naimur-29/naimur-29/README.md

 </p>

 <ul>
-  <li>Leaned the challenges of teamwork during a collaborative development.</li>
+  <li>Learned the challenges of teamwork during a collaborative development.</li>
   <li>Experienced Git & GitHub struggles for the first time.
 Learned to importance of a git architecture for the first time.</li>
 </ul>